Library to kick off summer reading program Friday evening

 “Oceans of Possibilities” will kick off 6-8 p.m.
 Friday, June 3, 2022, on the library’s lawn during Main Street Enid’s First Friday.
 Volunteers will be available during the kickoff event to sign community members up for the program, and a ticket for a free hot dog will be provided to those who do so.
 A registration raffle also will be held.

-Additionally, the A2Z Therapeutic Petting Zoo will be set up inside the library for guided tours, and snow cones, giant games and crafts will be available, as well.
+Additionally, the A2Z Therapeutic Petting Zoo will be set up inside the library for guided tours, and sno-cones, giant games and crafts will be available, as well.

 “The point of Summer Reading is to foster excitement around reading for pleasure,” Ray said.
 “Unlike a school assignment, you get to pick the book that you want, enjoy time with stories and just keep that lifelong learning fun and exciting.”